 - 150g/ 5 ounces green beans, trimmed and halved

 - 1 tablespoon corn flour

 - 3cm/ ~1“ piece fresh ginger, peeled, finely grated or sliced

 - 2 cups cooked Doongara or low GI white rice

 - 30g/ 20 individual raw cashew nuts, toasted, crushed or whole (optional)

 Cook rice according to packet instructions.

-In a small bowl combine beef stock, Worcestershire sauce, corn flour and ginger.
+In a small bowl combine beef stock, Worcestershire sauce, corn flour, lemon juice and ginger.
 Set aside.

 Heat 1 tablespoon of oil in a large wok or frypan over medium-high heat.
 When oil is hot add half the meat and brown it by cooking it for around 3 minutes, tossing several times.
 Remove meat from pan and set aside on a paper towel-lined plate.
 Repeat with remainder of meat.

 Add remaining oil and reduce heat to low or medium.
 Add onion, garlic and mushrooms and cook for about 2-3 minutes until fragrant and slightly softened.